Barcode: Hardware

+Software

+Some ERP, MRP, and other inventory management software have built in support for barcode reading.
+Alternatively, custom interfaces can be created using a language such as C++, C#, Java, Visual Basic.NET, and many others.
+In addition, software development kits are produced to aid the process.

 Industrial adoption

-In 1981, the United States Department of Defense adopted the use of Code 39 for marking all products sold to the United States military.
+In 1981 the United States Department of Defense adopted the use of Code 39 for marking all products sold to the United States military.
 This system, Logistics Applications of Automated Marking and Reading Symbols (LOGMARS), is still used by DoD and is widely viewed as the catalyst for widespread adoption of barcoding in industrial uses.

 Use

 Barcodes are widely used around the world in many contexts.
 In stores, UPC barcodes are pre-printed on most items other than fresh produce from a grocery store.
 This speeds up processing at check-outs and helps track items and also reduces instances of shoplifting involving price tag swapping, although shoplifters can now print their own barcodes.
 Barcodes that encode a book's ISBN are also widely pre-printed on books, journals and other printed materials.
 In addition, retail chain membership cards use barcodes to identify customers, allowing for customized marketing and greater understanding of individual consumer shopping patterns.
 At the point of sale, shoppers can get product discounts or special marketing offers through the address or e-mail address provided at registration.

-Barcodes are widely used in the healthcare and hospital settings, ranging from patient identification (to access patient data, including medical history, drug allergies, etc.) to creating SOAP Notes with barcodes to medication management.
+Barcodes are widely used in healthcare and hospital settings, ranging from patient identification (to access patient data, including medical history, drug allergies, etc.) to creating SOAP notes with barcodes to medication management.
 They are also used to facilitate the separation and indexing of documents that have been imaged in batch scanning applications, track the organization of species in biology, and integrate with in-motion checkweighers to identify the item being weighed in a conveyor line for data collection.

-They can also be used to keep track of objects and people; they are used to keep track of rental cars, airline luggage, nuclear waste, registered mail, express mail and parcels.
+They can also be used to keep track of objects and people; they are used to keep track of rental cars, airline luggage, nuclear waste, express mail, and parcels.
 Barcoded tickets (which may be printed by the customer on their home printer, or stored on their mobile device) allow the holder to enter sports arenas, cinemas, theatres, fairgrounds, and transportation, and are used to record the arrival and departure of vehicles from rental facilities etc. This can allow proprietors to identify duplicate or fraudulent tickets more easily.
 Barcodes are widely used in shop floor control applications software where employees can scan work orders and track the time spent on a job.